-Crafted with our own mushroom ragout, this creamy and delicious recipe is a favorite here at the farm.
+Crafted with a medley of wild mushrooms, this creamy risotto is a favorite here at the farm on chilly evenings.

 1½ cups Arborio rice

 8 tablespoons butter or olive oil (can use a mixture)

 2 tablespoons chopped parsley

 2 cups mixed wild mushrooms, sautéed in butter until golden brown

 Bellsong Creamery ricotta

 1. In a saucepan, bring the chicken stock to a boil and then turn down to a simmer to keep hot.

 2. In another large saucepan over medium low heat, melt 4-5 tablespoons of butter and cook the onions until soft but not brown.
 Add garlic and continue cooking for about 2 minutes.
 Turn the heat up and add the Arborio rice, stir for about one minute.
 Add a ladleful of stock to the rice and continue stirring until almost absorbed.

 3. Add another ladleful of stock and the wine (if using) and continue stirring.
 Repeat until all the stock is gone and the rice is creamy and tender.